-Are you expecting a litter and you want to know more about the gestation period of your dog?
+Are you expecting a litter and do you want to know more about the dog gestation period?
 Have you ever wondered about the details about pregnancy in dogs?
 How long are dogs pregnant?

-Female dogs carry their puppies for around 2 months or nine weeks and there are some magical moments during the gestation period.
+Female dogs carry their puppies for around two months or nine weeks and there are some magical moments during the gestation period.

 Check out the infographic below to see some quick facts about the dog gestation period:

 - PROESTRUS – 9 Days (Attracts males but is not receptive)

 - ESTRUS – 3 – 11 Days (Attracts males and it is receptive)

 - ANESTRUS – 6 Months (The period between two cycles)

 Normal gestation period is about 63 days from the day of conception.

 Sperm lives several days in the vagina and the eggs stay fertile for 48 hours.

 - Stage 1: Lasts 12-24 hours